Serer people: Culture

 The Serer's favourite food is called chere or saay, pounded coos in the Serer language.
 They control all the phases of this dish from production to preparation.
 Other ethnic groups (or Serers), tend to buy it from Serer women market traders or contract it out to them especially if they are holding major ceremonial events.
 Chere is very versatile and can be eaten with fermented milk or cream and sugar as a breakfast cereal or prepared just as a standard couscous.
-The Serer traditional attire is called Serr.
+The Serer traditional attire is called sër / serr (Serer proper: "pay").
 It is normally woven by Serer men and believed to bring good luck among those who wear it.
 Marriages are usually arranged.
 In the event of the death of an elder, the sacred "Gamba" (a big calabash with a small hollow-out) is beaten followed by the usual funeral regalia to send them off to the next life.

+As an ethnoreligious group and nation, the practice of endogamy, as mandated by A ƭat Roog (Serer spirituality) and Serer culture is strongly adhered to.
+They usually marry among themselves or within other Serer sub-groups.
+This is particular true amongs the Serer-Noon, who do not often marry out, but only chose to marry amongs themselves or other Serer groups.
+Anthropologist and senior lecturer in Social and Cultural Anthropology, Dr Pauline Aligwekwe notes that:

+"Endogamy of cast had more of a peculiar character.
+It was normally practiced in order to satisfy what was described as the "pride and the safety" of the purity of blood of the group.
+Endogamy within kinship group or even within a lineage was also given similar reasons.
+The Peuhl and the Serer of Senegal are typical examples of where kinship endogamy was practiced."